espressomd/espresso/doc/sphinx/advanced_methods.rst

 by the option ``charge_density``, with which a boundary can be endowed with a volume charge density.
 To create a surface charge density, a combination of two oppositely charged boundaries, one inside the other, can be used.
-However, care should be taken to maintain the surface charge density when the value of is changed.
-Currently, the following shapes are available: wall, sphere, cylinder, rhomboid, pore, stomatocyte, hollow\_cone, and spherocylinder.
-We refer to the documentation of the lbboundary command (Chapter :ref:`Using shapes as Lattice-Boltzmann boundary`) for information on the options associated to these shapes.
+However, care should be taken to maintain the surface charge density when the value of ``agrid`` is changed.
+Examples for possible shapes are wall, sphere, ellipsoid, cylinder, rhomboid and hollowcone.
+We refer to the documentation of the :class:`espressomd.shapes` module for more possible shapes and information on the options associated to these shapes.
 In order to properly set up the boundaries, the ``charge_density`` and ``shape`` must be specified.

 .. _Output: